 Advanced IP Scanner A fast and powerful network scanner with a user-friendly interface.
 It can locate all computers on your wired or wireless local network and scan their ports.
 Advanced Port Scanner A free network scanner allowing you to quickly find open ports on network computers and retrieve versions of programs running on the detected ports.
+Ammyy Admin A zero-config remote desktop software that allows a user to share a remote desktop or control a server over the internet.
+This tool has been reportedly used by threat actors to gain persistence and gain control over compromised devices.
 AnyDesk A remote desktop application that provides remote access to computers and other devices.
 Atera Agent A remote monitoring and network discovery tool that provides a comprehensive security scan and complete view of all your end-user networks and devices.
 AzCopy A command-line tool that moves data into and out of Azure Storage instances.
 Threat actors have been observed using the tool to exfiltrate data from targeted victims.
 Azure Storage Explorer A Microsoft tool that is used to upload, download, and manager Azure Storage blobs, files, queues, and tables, as well as Azure Data Lake Storage.
 Threat actors have been observed using the tool to exfiltrate data from targeted victims.
-BITSAdmin A command-line tool used to create, download, or upload jobs, and to monitor their progress. cmd A program used to execute commands on a Windows computer.
-Cobalt Strike A commercial, full-featured, remote access tool that is described as "adversary simulation software designed to execute targeted attacks and emulate the post-exploitation actions of advanced threat actors.
-The tool's interactive post-exploit capabilities cover the full range of ATT&CK tactics, all executed within a single, integrated system.
-Custom Backdoor A backdoor malware written in Go that also acts as a loader malware.
-The functionality includes downloading second-stage payloads.
-In 2024, a Linux version of the tool was identified as well.
+BITSAdmin A command-line tool used to create, download, or upload jobs, and to monitor their progress. certutil A command-line program used to dump and display certification authority configuration information, configure Certificate Services, backup and restore CA components, and verify certificates, key pairs, and certificate chains. cmd A program used to execute commands on a Windows computer.